Sometimes you just get lucky.

 “You can spend the same money and go to Africa,” said Mandel.
 “And sit in a car all day while the driver says, ‘What is it you would like to see?
 Would you like to see a lion?
 Hold on a second, let me get on the phone and call and see what they’re doing right now.’
 So that’s different than going on a polar bear safari.
 And as a wildlife photographer, I’m used to sitting in a blind possibly all day long and seeing nothing, so being out on the tundra at Seal River was just incredible.

 “We were on foot, carrying the gear, going for kilometres and kilometres, with the possibility of seeing nothing.
-And you’re waking up to minus 40 winds.
+And you’re waking up to minus 40 degree winds.
 I don’t have to tell you what it’s like for two city girls going out there.
 You’ve got to work for your pictures.
 That’s what it was like, because you don’t know, but all day the adrenaline is rushing, which pushes you to keep walking, to keep looking.
 And then you see a polar bear and you’re like, ‘Oh my God.’”

 Mandel’s knack for capturing emotion in her photos is not only planned, it also allows her to enjoy the moment.
 She’ll wait for a week to get just the right photo, and she won’t take 5,000 photos hoping to get the perfect shot.

 “You can always anticipate,” said Mandel.
 “If you’re sitting by a fox den and the vixen comes and she’s just sitting there, I don’t even click because I know when she comes back with food or when she comes back from not being there for two or three hours, they’re going to kiss her right on her mouth.
-I mean, I just know that from observing them for many years.
+I mean, I just know that from observing them for so many years.
 Sometimes I’ll wait all day for that one shot and sometimes it works and sometimes it doesn’t.
 I’d rather enjoy it, because when I’m behind the camera I can’t really do that.”

 Mandel’s trip to Seal River ranks highly on her list for a number of reasons including the family atmosphere, the pristine wide-open spaces, the anticipation of meeting a polar bear face-to-face at ground level, and the work required to do so.
 The trip also nudged her daughter towards into a career as a professional photographer.